-If you’re trying to get pregnant and you’re aware you have fibroids or have had them in the past, alert your doctor to this immediately.
-If you are already pregnant and your doctor discovers uterine fibroids, follow all of his directions to keep your pregnancy moving smoothly forward.
+If you’re trying to get pregnant and you’re aware you have fibroids or have had them in the past, alert your NYC gynecologist to this immediately.
+If you are already pregnant and your gynecologist discovers uterine fibroids, follow all of his directions to keep your pregnancy moving smoothly forward.
 You’re not in danger with fibroids and pregnancy, but it’s best to be on the safe side.

 Important Reminder: This information is only intended to provide gynecology guidance, not a definitive medical advice.
 Please consult obgyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist or certified gynecology NYC specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions?
-Would like to schedule an appointment with the leading OB Gynecologist in Midtown NYC, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with the leading OB Gynecologist in Midtown NYC, Dr. Pedram Bral, a provider of the best care obgyn, please contact our office.